bakilli/University-Assignments/README.md

 Create a mobile word game.
 The letter blocks fall from the top and the user should create words in turkish to destroy these blocks if a column fills player loses the game.
 I created this game using kotlin and jetpack compose for the UI.

+### Assignment 4.3
+Graph based text summary program.
+A program that summarize input text and calculate its ROUGE score against the real summary.
+This program uses Both Word Embedding and BERT to calculate the score.
+Program has different weighs for different parts of the calculation.